grdw/grdw/_posts/2022-12-27-how-to-cheat-at-wordfeud.md

 K..ECHODE.D....
 ```

 Configuring this is a bit painful, but it's not too bad.
-I mean, cheating doesn't have to become too easy.
+I mean, cheating doesn't need to become too easy.
 The output of my code would be all the words I can put to the current game with all their total points and where they can be put, obviously sorted by highest points first.

 ### Forming matching words
 ILB